Gender inequality in India: Birth

-The cultural construct of Indian society which reinforces gender bias against men and women, with varying degrees and variable contexts against the opposite sex, has led to the continuation of India's strong preference for male children.
-Female infanticide and sex-selective abortion is adopted and strongly reflects the societally low status of Indian women.
+The cultural construct of Indian society that reinforces gender bias against men and women, with varying degrees and variable contexts against the opposite sex, has led to the continuation of India's strong preference for male children.
+Female infanticide and sex-selective abortion are adopted and strongly reflect the societally low status of Indian women.
 Census 2011 shows decline of girl population (as a percentage to total population) under the age of seven, with activists estimating that eight million female fetuses may have been aborted in the past decade.
 The 2005 census shows infant mortality figures for females and males are 61 and 56, respectively, out of 1000 live births, with females more likely to be aborted than males due to biased attitudes, cultural stereotypes, insecurity, etc.

-A decline in the child sex ratio (0–6 years) was observed with India's 2011 census reporting that it stands at 914 females against 1,000 males, dropping from 927 in 2001 – the lowest since India's independence.
+A decline in the child sex ratio (0–6 years) was observed, with India's 2011 census reporting that it stands at 914 females against 1,000 males, dropping from 927 in 2001 – the lowest since India's independence.

-The demand for sons among wealthy parents is being satisfied by the medical community through the provision of illegal service of fetal sex-determination and sex-selective abortion.
+The demand for sons among wealthy parents is being satisfied by the medical community through the provision of illegal services of fetal sex determination and sex-selective abortion.
 The financial incentive for physicians to undertake this illegal activity seems to be far greater than the penalties associated with breaking the law.

-Childhood to adulthood and its education
+Disparities in education

 Education is not equally attained by Indian women.
 Although literacy rates are increasing, the female literacy rate lags behind the male literacy rate.
 Literacy for females stands at 65.46%, compared to 82.14% for males.
 An underlying factor for such low literacy rates are parents' perceptions that education for girls are a waste of resources as their daughters would eventually live with their husbands' families.
 Thus, there is a strong belief that due to their traditional duty and role as housewives, daughters would not benefit directly from the education investment.

+Programs like Ashram schools for tribes, programs for low literacy districts, and scholarships to promote higher education like the Pre-Matric and Post-Matric Scholarship, Rajiv Gandhi National Fellowship, etc. have been recently installed to promote education.
+Traditional beliefs regarding women's education, especially in rural and tribal communities in India prevent women from taking advantage of these resources.

+For women in rural or tribal communities the educational disparities are even larger.
+In 2011, for the state of Jharkhand, male scheduled tribes (STs) had a literacy rate of around 68% whereas female STs had a literacy rate of around 46%.
+Tribal women lack access to educational institutions and are isolated from urban society, which restrict them from obtaining economic opportunities and mobility.
+Tribal women in India are often unskilled and are perceived by general society as chaotic and willing to perform sexual intercourse.
+As a result, tribal women who attempt to integrate within rural or urban societies end up as sexual workers or take up physical manual labor jobs.